indico/indico/doc/guides/source/UserGuide/Conferences.rst

 logged in you can fill in the form to submit your abstract.

 |image150|

+A rich text editor is provided to write an abstract.
+It supports *LaTeX* commands and *Markdown* syntax, an easy-to-write plain text format that is converted to valid HTML.

 You need to fill in the title, content, and the mandatory fields specified (if any).
 You have to add/select at least one primary author.
 If you